HR and Operations Director - Consumer Services

 Through our headhunt and after speaking to Collingwood's senior network, we identified a target list of 95 candidates.
 After in-depth telephone screening, a long list of candidates was presented to the client.
 With agreement from the client, Collingwood proceeded to interview all relevant candidates face-to-face and provided a detailed overview of the role and company to each candidate.
 Collingwood then presented a final shortlist of four candidates for the COO to interview.

-After a successful three-stage interview process with the client, one candidate with a strong consumer service, technology and legal sector background was appointed into the business.
+After a successful three-stage interview process with the client, one candidate with a strong consumer service, technology and legal sector background was appointed to the business.
 Due to the seniority of the role, Collingwood also provided a career transition coaching program, over a 6 month period.
 This resulted in the smooth transition for the candidate into the new role whilst aligning the measures of success with the COO's expectations.